วันที่นำเข้าข้อมูล 24 Mar 2023

 Olivia Palinee Ruderman

-Office of Congressman James Moylan (R-Guam At-Large)
+Office of Congressman James Moylan (R-Guam at-Large)

 Read Olivia ‘s Reflection on TANIP Experience